Take Exquisite Photos with the Camera in your Pocket

 3. Identify your subject

-It seems obvious that each photo has a subject – the focus of the picture.
-However, it’s important to identify the person or object that you want to feature in the your image.
-It’s not enough to just take a photo because you think the whole scene is pretty.
-By defining your main subject, you’ll be able to better plan the composition and focus the image with
+It seems obvious that each photo has a subject – the picture’s focus.
+However, it’s important to identify the person or object you want to feature in your image.
+It’s not enough to take a photo because you think the whole scene is pretty.
+By defining your main subject, you’ll be able to plan the composition better and focus the image with intention.

 4. Scan the scene

-It’s super easy for something undesirable to sneak into the picture without you noticing until you’re showing off your shots later on.
+It’s super easy for something undesirable to sneak into the picture without noticing until you show off your shots later.
 To avoid this, look around the image from corner to corner and edge to edge before taking the shot.
 If you see something distracting, ugly, or unwanted in the frame, try to remove it or reposition your subject to avoid it.

 5. Use the rule of thirds